minhhao97vn/AAD/README.md

 # Defending Evasion Attacks via Adversarially Adaptive Training

-This code replicates the experiments in the paper "Defending Evasion Attacks via Adversarially AdaptiveTraining"
+This code replicates the experiments in the paper "Defending Evasion Attacks via Adversarially Adaptive Training", accepted at IEEE Big Data 2022 (will be available soon)

 ## Dependencies
 In this project, we use python 3.7.0 and dependencies: